Join experts to dive deep into IaC security and governance on August 27

 What happens when you delete a Deployment in Kubernetes?

-When you delete a deployment object, K8S first marks the Deployment for deletion in its control plane.
+When you delete a deployment object, Kubernetes first marks the Deployment for deletion in its control plane.
 The control plane ensures that the desired state of the deployment is removed from the system.

-Next, the Deployment controller in K8S that is responsible for managing the desired number of replicas (pods) specified in the deployment configuration starts scaling down the number of pods to zero.
-This involves terminating the existing pods gracefully by sending a SIGTERM signal to the pod’s main process, allowing it to perform any necessary cleanup or shutdown activities.
+Next, the Deployment controller in Kubernetes, which is responsible for managing the desired number of replicas (pods) specified in the deployment configuration, starts scaling down the number of pods to zero.
+This involves gracefully terminating the existing pods by sending a SIGTERM signal to the pod’s main process, allowing it to perform any necessary cleanup or shutdown activities.
 The grace period for termination is defined in the deployment’s pod termination settings.

 Once the termination grace period is reached, K8S sends a SIGKILL signal to forcefully terminate the pod if it hasn’t terminated on its own.
 The pod is then removed from the node.

-As pods are terminated and removed, the actual state of the Deployment aligns with the desired state of having zero replicas.
+As pods are terminated and removed, the deployment’s actual state aligns with the desired state of of having zero replicas.

 Once all the pods have been terminated and removed, K8S considers the Deployment successfully deleted.
 The Deployment object is removed from the K8S control plane.